adapt-security/adapt-authoring-jsonschema/docs/writing-a-schema.md

 # Writing a schema

+This page outlines the various elements of an Adapt data schema, and gives tips on how to start writing your own schemas.
+If you're new to schemas, head over to [this page](/introduction-to-schemas), which goes over the basics.

 > For some specific schema examples, see [this page](/schema-examples).

-If you're new to schemas, head over to [this page](/introduction-to-schemas), which goes over the basics.

 ## Quick links
 - [Defining a schema](#defining-a-schema)